Medicare Advantage HMO Plans

-Because you must be enrolled in Medicare Parts A and B to join an HMO plan, you’re likely to have a Part B premium payment each month.
-The typical monthly premium is $144.60, although higher earners pay more.
+Because you must be enrolled in Medicare Parts A and B to join an HMO plan, you’ll pay a Part B premium payment each month.
+The typical monthly premium is $148.50, although higher earners pay more.
 Note that Part A is usually premium-free, as long as you paid sufficient Medicare taxes prior to enrolling.

 Private insurers offering HMO plans may also charge a monthly premium.
-But the average premium amount for these plans is often quite low.
-In 2019, the average cost for Medicare Advantage plans was only $29.
+In 2021, the average cost for Medicare Advantage plans was $60 per month.
 HMO plan premiums are usually lower, and in many cases, there is no premium.
-Plus, some insurers cover their plan members’ Part B premiums.
+Plus, some insurers cover a portion of their plan members’ Part B premiums.

 - Copays are dollar amounts you may need to pay when you visit the doctor or receive other medical services.
 The insurer sets this amount.